 Serious but Treatable

 Ankle sprains are deceptively simple injuries.
 Because many people can still walk on the affected foot, they do not properly care for the joint.
 Then the damaged connective tissues may not be able to heal correctly, making you more likely to sprain the same ankle again in the future.
 This chronic ankle instability can result in persistent pain and weakness, and even arthritis later on.
-To avoid all that, you need to have your joint thoroughly evaluated by an expert, like the doctors here at Martin Foot and Ankle.
+To avoid all that, you need to have your joint thoroughly evaluated by an expert, like the podiatrists here at Martin Foot and Ankle.
 They can request diagnostic images to see the extent of the damage and help you determine your best course of treatment.

 Mild and moderate sprains can often be remedied with conservative measures.
 The RICE model—rest, ice, compression, and elevation—helps bring down the swelling and gives your lower limb time to recover.
 You will need to take a break from your activities until your ankle has healed so that you don’t reinjure it.
 You may need a brace or wrap to stabilize it.
 If the sprain is more severe, you may need to avoid putting any weight on that foot until your ankle is stronger.
 Once the joint has recovered somewhat, you can begin to rehabilitate it so that it can handle the strain of your activities again.